The Performance Co-Pilot (PCP) is a toolkit designed for

 PCP_BINADM_DIR directory, named pmlogconf-setup.
 This script has

-the unlikely event it should be needed via the -s or --setup option to
+the unlikely event it should be needed via the -s or --setup

-was also retired in this release, after more than 10 years
+IRIX) was also retired in this release, after more than 10 years

 The standalone PCP daemon manager pmmgr has been retired from PCP

-have been superceded by grafana-server(1) with the grafana-pcp plugin
+have been superceded by grafana-server(1) with the grafana-pcp

-well as data sources for pmdabpftrace(1) (bpftrace(8) scripts)
+as well as data sources for pmdabpftrace(1) (bpftrace(8) scripts)

 The pmwebd daemon has been superceded by pmproxy(1) from PCP v5

 PMWEBAPI(3) interfaces used traditionally by the Vector web

 application (see the ``PCP-WEBAPPS'' section).
 It also provides

-extensions to the original pmwebd REST APIs (such as derived metrics, namespace lookups
+extensions to the original pmwebd REST APIs (such as derived

-re-implemented - applications wishing to use similar
+been re-implemented - applications wishing to use similar

 services could use the scalable time series REST APIs described